 - Pinching and Grasping – This technique includes the rhythmic picking up and squeezing of the soft tissues while holding, twisting, kneading, or pinching with fingers.
 The techniques are usually applied to regions that anchor ligaments and tendons, such as grasping the shoulder to resume the flow of qiin the chest.

-- Joint Manipulation – This technique includes rotating, pulling, abducing, and adducting actions along axis of particular body parts to increase range of joint motion and promote flexibility of the limbs and spine.
+- Joint Manipulation – This technique includes rotating, pulling, abducing, and adducting actions along the axis of particular body parts to increase the range of joint motion and promote flexibility of the limbs and spine.